 - Relieve Depression.
 Studies show physical exercise helps to relieve depression and tension, the same goes for isometric exercise.

 - Lower blood pressure.
-Yes, the act of strength training temporarily increases blood pressure and everyone should consult with their physician prior to engaging in physical activity to ensure you are healthy enough for exercise, but the result and benefit after exercise is a reduce in blood pressure.
+Yes, the act of strength training temporarily increases blood pressure and everyone should consult with their physician prior to engaging in physical activity to ensure they are healthy enough for exercise, but the result and benefit after exercise is a reduction in blood pressure.

-Doctors, physical therapists, and martial artists are a few practices which have proven through many training programs, results, and performances that isometrics do indeed work and should be incorporated into your exercise routines.
+Doctors, physical therapists, and martial artists are a few practices that have proven through many training programs, results, and performances that isometrics do indeed work and should be incorporated into your exercise routines.

 Give it a try for a week and see for yourself if isometrics really do work.
 You will not regret your decision and may find adding isometric strength training to your routine gives you more time for doing what you love by making your routine more efficient.